alan-turing-institute/patchlings/README.md

 ## License

-This project is open source.
-See the license file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 The Alan Turing Institute